alberti42/tmux-fzf-links/README.md

 ### 🛠️ Requirements

 This plugin is designed to have minimum requirements, only tmux and python3.
-It does not require special python modules to be installed.
-It has been tested on tmux 3.4 and python 3.13.
+It does not require special python modules to work.
+It has been successfully tested with:

+- tmux from 3.4 to 3.5
+- python from 3.10 to 3.13

 It should be possible to ensure backward compatibility with minimum changes, but has to be tested.
 Please open an [issue](https://github.com/alberti42/tmux-fzf-links/issues) if you encounter issues of back compatibility.

 ---